 Maps show U.S. heat advisories, high temperatures as heat dome moves east

-The extreme heat that has baked much of the central United States this week is slowly shifting east ahead of the weekend, forecasters said.
+The extreme heat that has baked much of the central United States this week is shifting east ahead of the weekend, forecasters said.
+More than 100 million Americans are under heat alerts that will remain in effect through Tuesday night.

-More than 130 million Americans across at least 20 states are under heat alerts on Thursday.
+The extreme heat arrives along the East Coast Friday and will stick around through the weekend and the first half of next week.
 Parts of the Midwest, including the Corn Belt, have felt the high temperatures for multiple days.

 Some parts of the Mississippi Valley will continue to see high temperatures over 90 degrees and feels-like temperatures over 100 degrees for at least a few more days, even as the heat dome moves over parts of the Northeast.